 CATARIDE (formerly Centre Ride) provides curb-to-curb transportation for senior citizens and people whose disabilities prevent their use of the CATABUS buses.
 CATARIDE is open to anyone, but only those age 65 or over or those eligible for paratransit under the Americans with Disability Act (ADA) may use CATARIDE at special fares.
 Both senior citizens and people with disabilities who wish to utilize CATARIDE at reduced rates must complete an application and return it to CATA in the mail.
-If approved, you will receive a CATARIDE photo identification card at no charge at either CATA office Click the links below under eligibility to learn more about both the Senior program and the Disabled (ADA) eligible program:
+If approved, you will receive a CATARIDE photo identification card at no charge at either CATA office.
+The two links below provide access to a printable overview of the information Click the links under ELIGIBILITY to apply for both the Senior program and the Disabled (ADA) eligible program.

 CATARIDE is open to anyone, but only those age 65 or over or those eligible for paratransit under the Americans with Disabilities Act (ADA) may use CATARIDE at reduced fares.